header-banner-keepinghens.jpg

 4. What do you do when you go on holiday?
 Don’t chickens need looking after?

 Shane: We get someone in to come in and feed them.
 We used to have a friend who also had chickens in her back garden and had space in her coop, so she used to take them for us if we were away for a couple of weeks - it was like sending them to a chicken hotel!
-Otherwise we just get friends and neighbours to come over and check on them.
+Otherwise, we just get friends and neighbours to come over and check on them.

 5. What do your friends make of your chickens when they come over?

-Shane: A lot of people are interested, they’re surprised that we’re raising backyard chickens in London.
-A lot of my friends come over and they want to head straight down to the coop and check them out.
+Shane: A lot of people are interested; they’re surprised that we’re raising backyard chickens in London.
+A lot of my friends come over, and they want to head straight down to the coop and check them out.
 It’s always an interesting topic of conversation.

 6. Do your kids lend a hand looking after your hens?

 Shane: Ha!
 The kids don’t muck in with looking after them - it’s hard enough to get them to set the table!
-My son is a little bit younger, so he’s more interested - if they’re out in the garden he’ll play with them and let them follow him around.
+My son is a little bit younger, so he’s more interested - if they’re out in the garden, he’ll play with them and let them follow him around.
 My daughter is a bit too old and a bit too cool for chickens these days.

-7. Are you and your family all still eating chicken then?
+7. Are you and your family all still eating chicken, then?

 Shane: Unfortunately, we are all still eating chicken at home!
-But it does give you second thoughts, it does feel a bit weird when there’s chicken on your plate and you’ve got the girls at the end of the garden.
+But it does give you second thoughts, it does feel a bit weird when there’s chicken on your plate, and you’ve got the girls at the end of the garden.
 Who knows, maybe we’ll stop eating chicken one day!

 8. How often do the chickens lay eggs?

 Shane: Every single day.
-They’re meant to stop laying over the winter months, but ours seem to have laid pretty much straight through winter so they’re laying all year round.
+They’re meant to stop laying over the winter months, but ours seem to have laid pretty much straight through winter, so they’re laying all year round.

-9. Do the eggs taste different?
+9. Do the eggs taste different to supermarket eggs?

 10. What do you feed your chickens?

 Shane: We feed them pellets and corn feed - you can get them from most pet stores.
-If there’s any fruit or veg that’s past its best we give them that too - the other day they had a melon that was past its best, they were living the dream!
+If there’s any fruit or veg that’s past its best, we give them that too - the other day, they had a melon that was past its best; they were living the dream!

 11. Do chicken coops need a lot of cleaning out?